restic/restic/doc/manual_rest.rst

           --ignore-inode                           ignore inode number changes when checking for modified files --no-scan                                do not run scanner to estimate size of backup -x, --one-file-system                        exclude other file systems, don't cross filesystem boundaries and subvolumes
-          --parent snapshot                        use this parent snapshot (default: last snapshot in the repository that has the same target files/directories, and is not newer than the snapshot time)
+          --parent snapshot                        use this parent snapshot (default: latest snapshot in the group determined by --group-by and not newer than the timestamp determined by --time)
-          --read-concurrency n                     read n file concurrently (default: $RESTIC_READ_CONCURRENCY or 2) --stdin                                  read backup from stdin
+          --read-concurrency n                     read n files concurrently (default: $RESTIC_READ_CONCURRENCY or 2) --stdin                                  read backup from stdin
           --stdin-filename filename                filename to use when reading from stdin (default "stdin") --tag tags                               add tags for the new snapshot in the format `tag[,tag,...]` (can be specified multiple times) (default [])